Flying Fibers offers the largest selection of roving in Central PA!

-North American Wensleydale from Flying Fibers Flock (when available): Wool from the NA Wensleydale is very close to that of the English Wensleydale in feel and texture.
+North American Wensleydale from Flying Fibers Flock (when available): Wool from the N.A.
+Wensleydale is very close to that of the English Wensleydale in feel and texture.
 New stock is added after each shearing of our flock, quantities are limited.

-- Merino: The Merino is an economically influential breed of sheep prized for its wool.
-The breed is originally from Turkey and central Spain (Castille), and its wool was highly valued already in the Middle Ages.
+Merino: The Merino is an economically influential breed of sheep prized for its wool.
+The breed is originally from Turkey and central Spain (Castille), and its wool was highly valued in the Middle Ages.
 Today, Merinos are still regarded as having some of the finest and softest wool of any sheep.

-- Leicester Longwool (when available): English Leicester sheep date back to the 1700s, and were found in the Midland counties of England.
+Leicester Longwool from Flying Fibers Flock (when available): Leicester Longwool sheep date back to the 1700s, and were found in the Midland counties of England.
 It was developed by Robert Bakewell, who was the foremost exponent of modern animal-breeding techniques in the selection of livestock.
 The fleece should be dense (having thick and blocky clumps of wool also known as the staple).
 It should be lustrous, indicating the shine on the wool, and should have a well-defined crimp or wave from skin to tip.
-The common fibre diameter for an English Leicester is 32 to 38 micrometres (microns).
+The common fibre diameter for a Leicester Longwool is 32 to 38 micrometres (microns).

-- Cotswold: Today, Cotswold wool is especially luxurious when hand-combed using wool combs to make a true worsted roving.
+Cotswold from Flying Fibers Flock (when available): Today, Cotswold wool is especially luxurious when hand-combed using wool combs to make a true worsted roving.
 In true worsted wool there is little or no "itch," because all the tips of the fibers (as they grew on the sheep) point in one direction and the end sheared from the sheep's skin points in the other direction.
 This produces a knit very like mohair.
 In fact Cotswold wool has often been called "poor man's mohair."
 Cotswold wool is exceedingly strong, added by knitters to sock heels and toes to give extra strength to socks, and to elbows in hand-knitted sweaters.
 When worn in the woodlands, one doesn't leave bits of one's sweater in the brush.
 To the contrary: The brush is often torn from its stalk by the stout-fibered wool.